jlyons49/beluga-e2ee/Documents/system-design.md

 ### System Deployment

 The system will be deployed via a preconfigured image which includes all software and tools necessary to utilize the system.

+## Cryptographic Implementation

+### Crypto Overview

+This system seeks to maximize confidentiality of messages while maintaining an acceptable level of ease-of-use.
+It is important that the system be usable.

+For maximizing confidentiality, the first layer of implementation will require a strong symmetric cryptography scheme.
+Ideally, this scheme will additionally provide integtriy guarantees.
+As such, [AES-GCM](https://en.wikipedia.org/wiki/Galois/Counter_Mode) with 256-bit key will be utilized in this system.
+While this strong symmetric cryptography provides good encryption, its exclusive use would result in a lack of [forward secrecy](https://en.wikipedia.org/wiki/Forward_secrecy).
+In order to achieve forward secrecy, the system will need to establish sessions with a new symmetric key for each session.
+This session establishment must utilize some for of secret agreement, such as the [Diffie-Hellman key exchange](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange); however, the base DH key exchange does not inherently provide forward secrecy, nor does it guarantee autheticity of the parties to each other.
+To resolve the first issue, a new private secret must be chosen for each session establishment; this is referred to as the ephemeral variant of DH.
+To resolve the issue of authenticity, a signing algorithm must be applied in addition to DH.
+A scheme such as [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) or [ECDSA](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm) can provide this capability.

+Every data transmission requires manual intervention by a user, so any scheme requiring a high number of transactions for use would be prohibitive, eliminating the available of some complex schemes.
+Performance in this regard can be improved eliminating some exchanges that are utilized in other systems at the expense of optimal security.
+For example, the system may set static agreements on the precise crypto schemes to be used or the particular curves to be used for elliptic curve components.

+### Crypto Suite

+The crypto suite to be utilized in this system consists of the following:

+* Session Authentication: Elliptic Curve Digital Signature Algorithm (ECDSA)
+* Session Secret Establishment: Elliptic Curve Diffie-Hellman, Ephemeral (ECDHE)
+* Session Encryption and Integrity: AES-256, Galois Counter Mode (AES-GCM)